Composer, Pianist, Teacher

 Richard Wilson's compositions are marked by a stringent yet lyrical atonality which often sets him apart from the established schools of modern American music: minimalism, twelve-tone, neo-romanticism, and avant-garde.
-Two of his works, Eclogue for solo piano, and his String Quartet No. 3, are considered high points of twentieth-century American music.
-His large-scale orchestral works include the Symphony No. 1, premiered by the Hudson Valley Philharmonic and recorded by the New Zealand Symphony Orchestra; Articulations, commissioned by the San Francisco Symphony; and Chamisha Mizorey Tehilim, written for the Jerusalem Symphony Orchestra.
+Two of his most performed works are Eclogue for solo piano and String Quartet No. 3, His large-scale orchestral works include the Symphony No. 1, premiered by the Hudson Valley Philharmonic and recorded by the New Zealand Symphony Orchestra; Articulations, commissioned by the San Francisco Symphony; and Chamisha Mizorey Tehilim, written for the Jerusalem Symphony Orchestra.
 Wilson is also the composer of the one-act whimsical opera, Æthelred the Unready, based on the exploits of the ill-advised Saxon king, Æthelred II of England.
 He classified the three types of irregular resolutions of dominant seventh chords.

 Wilson has an unerring ear for the right sound and a fabulous command of the instrument.
 If there must be "standard repertoire," Eclogue should be part of it.
 Very difficult, very beautiful.